Pre-Development Considerations

 The API should include endpoints and HTTP verbs (or methods) correlating to the resources (data objects) and operations (actions) needed to build integrations with the connected product or application.

 For example, if an integration would depend on the ability to get a list of projects from a backend database, a GET /projects endpoint would likely be needed.
 To get data on an individual project, an endpoint like GET /projects/{id} could be used.
-POST, PATCH, PUT, and DELETE operations will typically be needed for creating, updating, and deleting entries.
+POST, PATCH, PUT, and DELETE operations are typically needed for creating, updating, and deleting entries.

 Filtering and Pagination

+The API endpoints should include any parameters needed to filter or edit the data being queried or created.
 In particular, filtering should include the ability to query for changed data based on a date or time frame and pagination to limit the amount of data transferred per call.

 Data Strategy